shvets/shvets.github.io/source/blog/2014-10-31-configuring_linux_box_with_scripts.md

 docker run -d -p 42222:22 -p 9292:9292 --name demo demo
 ```

 As you can see, we map port 22 inside docker to port 42222 outside.
-It means that when we hit port 42222 with regular telnet tool, we'll hit service inside the docker.
+It means that when we hit port 42222 with
+regular telnet or ssh tool, we'll hit service inside the docker.

 You can access virtual machine via ssh: